 JUAN GONZÁLEZ: And the impact on the rest of your family, and the failure of others

 around you, especially in terms of your mother, to protect you?

-EVE ENSLER: Well, that’s a really interesting question.
-Last night, somebody was asking at the Y event, they were talking about women, white women who voted for Trump, and are there parallels.
+EVE ENSLER: Well, you know, that’s a really interesting question.
+Last night, somebody was asking—at the Y event, you know, they were talking about women, white women who voted for Trump, and are there parallels.
+And—

-AMY GOODMAN: And you are talking about the 92nd Street Y, where you are interviewed by Glenn Close.
+AMY GOODMAN: And you are talking about the 92nd Street Y, where you were interviewed by Glenn Close.

-EVE ENSLER: Right.
-And James Naughton performed the piece so beautifully.
+EVE ENSLER: Right, and James Naughton performed the piece so beautifully.
 And I was thinking, you know, my mother was a woman who had grown up very poor from Missouri.
 She did not have money.
-She met my father, who was this charming exterior New Yorker.
+She met my father, who was this charming—right?—you know, exterior New Yorker.
 And it was her road out.
 It was her economic road out.
 And by the time my father began doing what he was doing, she already had two children.
 Right?
 She had no money.
 She had no formal education.
 What was my—

 AMY GOODMAN: Your brother and sister.